Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateApis/NotPrivateApis.docc/UIKit/UINavigation/UINavigationBar/_accessoryView.md

 ## Overview

-UINavigationBar’s \_UINavigationBarLargeTitleView subview has an \_accessoryView property that acts as a sort of bar button item that aligns with the large title label.
+[`UINavigationBar`](<doc:UINavigationBar>)’s \_UINavigationBarLargeTitleView subview has an \_accessoryView property that acts as a sort of bar button item that aligns with the large title label.

 This is used in all sorts of system apps like Health, Music, and Podcasts.

+> Warning: It is unknown when `_accessoryView` and `_UINavigationBarLargeTitleView` were added to `UINavigationBar` and exactly which operating systems/versions support it.
+Testing is required before release into production and these properties may be removed in the future.

 ![An example of this UI](_accessoryView-Video)